avengy/hcaptcha-bypass-discord/README.md

 i had a deal with a femboy named woen for 150$ but he decided to scam me hes cheap af! so if a scammer can have this why not yall enjoy :))

-**If you use this in your project and release it on github then credit the right people below**
+**If you using this in your project and releasing it on github then credit the right people below**

 Credits:
 - Aniell4 for orignal source